GradinaruLab/mCREATE/README.md

 Clustering analysis requires MATLAB (tested on MATLAB R2017b (9.3.0.7135779), 64-bit (maci64)).

-### Details
+### Scripts

 #### hammDist.m
-This script is a Matlab function that generates a .txt list of paired sequences with their reverse hamming distance, i.e. number of positions with identical AA.
+This is a Matlab function that generates a .txt list of paired sequences with their reverse hamming distance, i.e. number of positions with identical AA.
 Output may be visualized in Cytoscape software.

+#### clustering_example.m
+This is a script that runs hammDist (above) using the included example data